 People have a clearly defined vision, but have freedom to invent and dream along the way.

-This one is especially true for creative people.
+This one is especially true for creative people – and I’m finding it true of younger generations.
 They need clear boundaries – clear instructions – they need to know what a win looks like.
-But, they also need freedom within those boundaries to create – to explore – to dream – and to fail.
+But they also need freedom within those boundaries to create – to explore – to dream – and to fail.

 People have real responsibility and authority, but don’t feel abandoned.